 Grilled Trout

 Bulgaria has brilliant fish, especially by the black sea coast, but this luscious grilled trout was eaten in the Rila National park.
-On your way to Rila Monastery, there were plenty of restaurants serving grilled trout.
+On your way to Rila Monastery, plenty of restaurants served grilled trout.
 It was a good surprise to be able to eat a delicious grilled trout with tomato sauce in the middle of nature.

 Fried fish